1939 NCAA basketball tournament

 The 1939 NCAA basketball tournament involved eight schools playing in single-elimination play to determine the NCAA Men's Division I Basketball Championship.
-It was the first NCAA basketball national championship tournament, although it was operated by the National Association of Basketball Coaches (NABC) at the time.
+It was the 1st NCAA basketball national championship tournament, although it was operated by the National Association of Basketball Coaches (NABC) at the time.

-The tournament began on March 17 and ended with the championship game on March 27 on Northwestern University's campus in Evanston, Illinois.
+The tournament began on March 17, 1939, and ended with the championship game on March 27, at the Patten Gymnasium on Northwestern University's campus in Evanston, Illinois.
 A total of eight games were played, including a single third-place game in the West region.
 The East region did not hold a third-place game until 1941, and there was no national third-place game until 1946.

 Oregon, coached by Howard Hobson, won the national title with a 46–33 victory in the final game over Ohio State, coached by Harold Olsen.
 Jimmy Hull of Ohio State was named the tournament's Most Outstanding Player.

 Despite its success in this first tournament, Oregon would not make another Final Four until 2017.

+Tournament procedure

+One team would represent each of the NCAA's eight geographic districts for a total of eight teams.
+Each district had a selection committee which determined their representative; one district elected to hold a playoff to determine the bid.
+In the bracket, the four eastern districts met for the East Regional, and the four western districts met for the West Regional; the champions of each region met in Evanston, Illinois for the championship game.

-Schedule and venues
+1939 NCAA tournament schedule and venues

 The following are the sites selected to host each round of the 1939 tournament: